3 Holiday Disasters to Avoid at Home

 Problem 3: Clogged Kitchen Sink

 Fats, cooking oils and grease are great for food, bad for drains.
-They harder in the pipes and cause clogs.
+They harden in the pipes and cause clogs.
 It’s made even worse with cold temperatures.
 Over-reliance on garbage disposals also creates additional problems.
 Use strainers, and throw away items like carrots, pits, bones. peels, peach pits, bones or poultry skin down the drain.
 These can damage your garbage disposal, causing clogs.